 About Our Digital Curriculum

-Our online platform makes navigating through the sections of all 36 curricula easier than ever.
-Teachers can choose curriculum that address the FCS National or Texas standards with appropriate teaching strategies and supporting materials.
-With one membership, the teacher has access to instructional strategies, digital assets like PowerPoints®, fillable PDFs, editable rubrics, links to quality internet resources and videos, and community networking within the platform - empowering the teacher to engage students in active learning.
+With one membership, the teacher can access instructional strategies, digital assets like PowerPoints®, fillable PDFs, editable rubrics, Google Docs, Google Slides, links to quality internet resources and videos, and community networking within the platform - empowering the teacher to engage students in active learning.

-- Organized so the teacher can be assured that all student essential skills have been developed.
+- Organized so the teacher is assured that all students' essential skills have been developed.

 - Labeled for FCS National and Texas standards; Pre-PAC correlation; FCCLA and TAFE correlation; type of activity; correlation to language arts, math, science, and social studies objectives; student technology usage; and additional resources.